beginning of content

 When should I see my doctor?

-Invasive staph infections could be life threatening.
-If you have symptoms of an invasive staph infection, see your doctor as soon as possible or call triple zero (000) and ask for an ambulance.
+Invasive staph infections can be life threatening.
+If you have symptoms of an invasive staph infection, call triple zero (000) and ask for an ambulance.

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.